awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToOracleInstance.md

 Amazon RDS for Oracle parameter groups include a subset of sqlnet\.ora parameters\.
 You set them in the same way that you set other Oracle parameters\.
 The `sqlnetora.` prefix identifies which parameters are sqlnet\.ora parameters\.
 For example, in an Oracle parameter group in Amazon RDS, the `default_sdu_size` sqlnet\.ora parameter is `sqlnetora.default_sdu_size`\.

-For information about managing parameter groups and setting parameter values, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
+For information about managing parameter groups and setting parameter values, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 ### Supported sqlnet\.ora parameters<a name="USER_ModifyInstance.Oracle.sqlnet.Supported"></a>